DryLabRebel/CppStrouTextTutorials/StroustrupCplusplusReviewnExercises.md

 > Chars can be converted to Ints, but Ints shouldn't be converted to Chars

+> Always use {} notation to declaring variables, unless you *want* to narrow a conversion.

 ---
 ---
 [//]: # ( Currently on: Page 65 )